YEH-YU-YANG/ToothSegmentation/README.md

 * Ensure the dataset follows the required structure.
 * Modify `configs/config.toml` to customize model, loss, optimizer, and metrics.
-* Support for additional models/losses can be added under `src/models` or `src/losses`.
+* The framework is modular and extensible, allowing new models, loss functions, metrics, and optimizers to be added under `src/models/`, `src/losses.py`, `src/metrics.py`, and `src/optimizers.py`.